quickapps/docs/eng/developers/search-engine.md

 | 20 |  Sayid       | Jarrah          | s.jarrah@example.com  | 40             | 948 136 745      | Utopia            |

+Note: the original user's schema keeps unaltered.
+Attaching CCK Fields to your entities doesn't alter you table eschemas, the example above is a just virtualization of how your schema would looks at programing level.

 And now for example, you are totally able to search all users where phone matches `948 xxx xxx`.
 In your some of your controllers controller: